-Approved by the American Dental Association, the Advanced Specialty Education Program in Periodontics is designed to provide postdoctoral students with advanced training in periodontics and implantology.
-Upon successful completion of the Program, residents are issued a Certificate in Periodontics and are qualified for examination by the American Board of Periodontology.
+The Advanced Specialty Education Program in Periodontics at Penn Dental Medicine is designed to provide postdoctoral students with advanced training in periodontics and oral implantology.
+Upon successful completion of this 3-year program, residents are issued a Certificate in Periodontics and are eligible for examination by the American Board of Periodontology.
+This program is fully by the American Dental Association’s Commission on Dental Accreditation (CODA).

 Residents spend approximately 60% of their time in clinic and are exposed to all facets of clinical periodontics, including periodontal surgery, implant surgery, soft and hard tissue grafting, sedation, periodontal prosthesis, tooth movement and adjunctive orthodontics, orthodontics for periodontally involved cases, and integration of all facets of complex dentistry.
 Clinical practice takes place in Penn Dental Medicine’s D. Walter Cohen and Morton Amsterdam Periodontal Clinic.